-6. Dependency and low-self esteem – Speaking of punishments, abusers consistently make the woman believe that everything is her fault.
+Regarding punishments, abusers consistently make the woman believe everything is her fault.
 Some women end up believing such lies.
 The longer the relationship lasts, the more likely they are brainwashed into believing it.

 This is the primary reason why feminists fight for empowerment.

-They are aware that a lot of women stick with their loser husbands because they do not have a choice.
+They know that many women stick with their physically abusive husbands because they do not have a choice.
 They (believe) are unable to go out in the world and make enough money for themselves and their children.

 It’s a common reason why women stay in abusive relationships.
 They feel that it is a better choice than starving in the streets.

-7. To keep appearances – It may sound like a petty reason, but this is also a common reason why women stay in abusive relationships.
+It may sound like a petty reason why do women stay in abusive relationships, but this is also a common reason women choose staying in abusive relationships.

 They strongly consider what other people would say once they learn of their predicament.
 Women are raised with a cultural and religious upbringing that prevents them from leaving their partners.